 You can choose any public insurance for the Ziekenfonds, because since the Health Care Insurance Act was introduced, all health insurance must follow certain procedures and conditions.

-Once you have taken out your insurance, you will need to send the details to your doctor and pharmacist so that the invoices can be sent directly to your insurer.
+Once you’ve taken out your insurance, you’ll need to send the details to your doctor and pharmacist so that the bills can be sent directly to your insurer.
 And if the costs are not included in the package, they will be billed to you by the insurance company.

 Health insurance covers :